jrc9designstudio/statamic-google-analytics-v2/DOCUMENTATION.md

 *Requirement:* Statamic v2.6.x

 ## Installation
-Rename the folder `GoogleAnalytics` and copy it to your `site/addons` folder
+1. Rename the folder `GoogleAnalytics` and copy it to your `site/addons` folder
+2. Run `php please update:addons` to install the depencency.

 ## Tracking Configuration
 Use the settings to configure your tracking id and other Google Analytics settings or create a settings file in `site/settings/addons/google_analytics.yaml`